Listen to this article

 #3 Passport Photos Scanning

 You would need passport-size photos for various needs like:

 - a power of attorney creation (Indian Power of attorney, Selling a car with POA in the USA),

 - Passport for US-born kid, or

 You can scan the paper pictures using the excellent Google Photoscan app.

-If you have never used it before, I strongly recommend to get this free app and you will be amazed at its scanning capabilities.
+If you have never used it before, I strongly recommend getting this free app and you will be amazed at its scanning capabilities.

-The scanned photo will look like it was clicked with your camera phone as Google uses it Artificial intelligence technology for scanning.
+The scanned photo will look like it was clicked with your camera phone as Google uses its Artificial intelligence technology for scanning.

 Recently, I wrote about how to scan the passport size photo for Australian PR using Google’s Photo scanning app.

 With the new immigration scans increasing every day, it is extremely important that you use good VPN software to connect to any public network.